azizhirani/simple_calculator_using_html_css_js.github.io/README.md

 4. Click the "=" button to perform the operation and view the result.
 5. To clear the calculator and start over, click the "C" button.

-**Technologies Used:**
-- HTML: Provides the structure and layout of the calculator.
-- CSS: Styles the calculator with colors, fonts, and alignments.
-- JavaScript: Implements the calculator's logic and performs the arithmetic operations.